koinbaseprologin/wallet/index.md

   <title>Còinbase Wallet Lògin | Còinbase Wallet extension</title>
   </head>

- <h4 class="mbr-section-subtitle mbr-fonts-style mb-4 display-5">Còinbase Pro Lògin</h4>
+ <h2 class="mbr-section-subtitle mbr-fonts-style mb-4 display-5">Còinbase Pro Lògin</h2>
-                <p class="mbr-text mbr-fonts-style display-7"><a href="https://koinbasepro-login.mobirisesite.com/" class="text-primary">Còinbase Pro Lògin</a> is a platform where you can store and trade cryptocurrency.
+                <p class="mbr-text mbr-fonts-style display-7">Còinbase Wallet Lògin is a platform where you can store and trade cryptocurrency.
 Thousands of Americans use it on a daily basis for investing in their favorite coins like Bitcoin, Ethereum, Dogecoin, etc. If you still have no idea about Còinbase account setup, the guide below will take you through the Pro Còinbase sign-up process.
 Read each section carefully to learn how to manage your Còinbase pro assets.
 <br>How to complete the Pro Còinbase sign-up process?
 <br>Complete the Pro Còinbase sign-up by following the steps here.
 <br>
 <br>1.
-Open the Còinbase Pro Lògin page.
+Open the Còinbase Wallet Lògin page.
 <br>2.
 Select the "Get Started" option from the drop-down menu.
 <br>3.
 Fill up the blanks on the next page with specific information about yourself.
 <br>4.
 Then, create a new strong password.